 More articles Tuesday 03 July 2012 1:00pm

-Roland Gulliver, Programme Manager for the Edinburgh International Book Festival, said, “We are thrilled to be welcoming back Unbound favourites such as Literary Death Match, as well as collaborating with new Unbounders such as the Electric Voice Phenomena for what is set to be our most exciting and international year yet.
-This August’s line up encompasses all that Unbound is – something new, possibly cheeky, slightly chaotic and always fun. “
+Edinburgh International Book Festival Programme Manager Roland Gulliver said: ‘We are thrilled to be welcoming back Unbound favourites such as Literary Death Match, as well as collaborating with new Unbounders such as the Electric Voice Phenomena for what is set to be our most exciting and international year yet.
+This August’s line-up encompasses all that Unbound is – something new, possibly cheeky, slightly chaotic and always fun. ‘

 Other Unbound nights to look forward to include a mixtape of South Asian stories with Kamila Shamsie, Hari Kunzru and DJ Neil Kulkarni, a night of Iclandic fiction hosted by writer and musician Sjon, and an evening of Irish story and song with author Kevin Barry and artists Julie Feeney and Maeve Higgins.